bcgov/sso-keycloak-backstage/Gold-Custom-Realm-Community-Ways-of-Working.md

-Welcome community member.
-We have this page broken down into 2 sections: Who we are and your role as a Gold Custom Community Member and Guidelines we've jointly created with you
+Welcome community member, we have this page broken down into 2 sections: Who we are and your role as a Gold Custom Community Member and Guidelines we've jointly created with you

 # Who is Who